 Round – Each time a pair of units roll dice in combat.
 Units in contact may fight several rounds.

-Supporting – Certain types of units may be moved adjacent to, and directly behind, a friendly unit to support it.
+Supporting – Infantry and cavalry may be moved adjacent to, and directly behind, a friendly unit to support it.
 If the supported unit retreats or is eliminated, the supporting unit may retreat, or advance to contact and continue combat.

 Excess hits do not carry over to supporting units.

-Unsupported – Artillery that is unsupported, and forced to retreat from combat, is eliminated.
+Unsupported – Artillery that is unsupported is eliminated if forced to retreat.

 Activation phase – This is when you draw chits randomly from a cup to activate a command.